sap-tutorials/Tutorials/tutorials/hxe-ua-installing-binary/hxe-ua-installing-binary.md

 **Note:**
 You may have to disable your firewall for SAP HANA 2.0, express edition to install successfully.

 Navigate to the directory where you wish to extract the installation files.
-Extract the contents of `hxe.tgz`, `hxexsa.tgz` (if you are installing the Applications package), `eadesigner.tgz` (if you are install SAP EA Designer), `sds.tgz` (if you are installing smart data streaming), and `shine.tgz` (if you are installing SHINE):
+Extract the contents of `hxe.tgz`, `hxexsa.tgz` (if you are installing the Applications package), `eadesigner.tgz` (if you are install SAP EA Designer), `eml.tgz` (if you are installing the External Machine Learning Library), `hsa.tgz` (if you are installing streaming analytics), and `shine.tgz` (if you are installing SHINE):

 ```bash
 tar -xvzf <download_path>/hxe.tgz